...on another year. Adieu, 2019. Bonjour, 2020.

 cela a été annulé pour vous,

 Located in a quiet hamlet in the Saint-Aignan area.
-Magnificent and charming 2,150 sq. ft., 18th century stone farmhouse (longère or "longhouse") with 5 bedrooms and 3 bathroom.
+Magnificent and charming 2,150 sq. ft., 18th century stone farmhouse (longère or "longhouse") with 5 bedrooms and 3 bathrooms.
 Roof in small tiles of the region.

 You will love the exposed beams and the hexagonal terra cotta floor tiles (tomettes).
 On the ground floor, an entry hall leading into a rotunda-shaped office space with a view onto the yard, a bedroom/workshop with a shower room, and a spacious living room with a fireplace and a cathedral ceiling.
 A beautiful 280 sq. ft. kitchen, also with a fireplace.
 A second bedroom/bathroom suite on the ground floor off the kitchen.